-In late May, the RRHCP was funded with \$175 million from the CARES Act, and it was sold as an opportunity for hospital systems and academic institutions to act as intermediaries between long-term care facilities and the state, delivering staffing, emergency PPE and testing resources to the providers who needed it most.
+In late May, the program was funded with \$175 million from the CARES Act, and it was sold as an opportunity for hospital systems to act as intermediaries between long-term care facilities and the state, delivering staff, emergency PPE and testing resources to the providers who needed it most.
 Additionally, hospitals would lend their expertise with infection control, and organize rapid 'strike teams' in the event of a COVID outbreak.

 The program, however, has produced mixed results at best.
 We've heard consistent concerns from our collective members, including nursing home administrators, regarding hostile working relationships, lack of long-term care knowledge, and an unwillingness or inability to help with the critical needs of the sector: testing, staffing and PPE.
-Additionally, the lack of consistency throughout the state, in terms of the types of services being offered or rendered, is staggering.

-For most providers, the program has simply yielded more reporting, additional paperwork, and inconsistent guidance pertaining to various state and federal requirements.
+For most providers (especially nursing homes), the program has simply yielded more reporting, additional paperwork, and inconsistent guidance pertaining to state and federal requirements.

-If it is the intention of the legislature to continue the RRHCP past its deadline, we respectfully request that the program be reformed to benefit long-term care providers.
+If it is the intention of your administration to continue the RRHCP past its December 1st deadline, the program must be reformed to benefit long-term care providers.
 And we would welcome the opportunity to collaborate and share ways to improve the program.

-We would also encourage you to reach out to the nursing homes, personal care homes and assisted living providers in your districts to hear their firsthand experiences.
-The Wolf Administration continues to tout overwhelmingly positive reviews from providers; we have yet to hear those same reviews from our members.
+We would also encourage you to reach out to the nursing homes, personal care homes and assisted living providers themselves to hear their firsthand experiences.
+The hospital systems continue to tout overwhelmingly positive reviews from providers - we have yet to hear those same reviews from our members.

 On behalf of all long-term care providers, workers, and residents in Pennsylvania, we thank you for your consideration.
 As always, we stand ready to work with you.
-And thank you for all your support thus far.